Earnest student loan requirements

 - Be at least the age of majority in their state.

-- Have a minimum credit score of 650 (unless you’re using a co-signer).
+- Have a minimum credit score of 650 (or have a co-signer with a minimum credit score of 650).

 Independent undergraduate and graduate private student borrowers